sandstreamdev/std/README.md

 ##### Questions

-- How to enforce percentage be between 0% and 100%?
+- How to enforce a percentage be between 0% and 100%?

 #### delta